reactjs/react.dev/content/docs/jsx-in-depth.md

 <div>{true}</div>
 ```

 This can be useful to conditionally render React elements.
-This JSX renders the `<Header />` component only if `showHeader` is `true` or is an array with at least one item:
+This JSX renders the `<Header />` component only if `showHeader` is `true`:

 ```js{2}
 <div>